-- Download the newest version of TinyUmbrella for your computer
+- Click here to download the latest version of TinyUmbrella

 - Launch TinyUmbrella and give it a few seconds to recognizes your iOS device